-Knowing where to set up blinds is quite an art, and when done correctly, it puts the hunter at a distinct advantage.
+Knowing where to set up blinds is an art and — when done correctly — it puts the hunter at a distinct advantage.
 Choosing a blind location along a travel corridor or feeding area is a main factor, but blending the blind into the surroundings and setting up for prevailing winds can be even more important.
 Setting up a new object in the deer’s woods can be compared to having something new in your neighborhood.
-When you head home from work, you’d notice if one of your neighbors bought a new truck or painted their house a different color.
-Deer are no different — and if you put up a blind, they will be suspicious of it until they confirm it isn’t a threat.
-They will notice it as a new object in their home territory, unless it is blended into the environment so it doesn’t stick out as an alien object at all.

 Like anything with hunting, the more attention you pay to the little details, the more successful you’ll be in the end.
 Here are six essential blind-hunting tactics and techniques to help you get eye to eye with a big buck this fall.